-- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations decreased.
-Chickenpox and shingles presentations to EDs decreased and were below baseline levels. - Measles: No measles cases notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: The number of chickenpox and shingles presentations to EDs decreased in the past week.
+There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations remained below the baseline. - Measles: No measles cases were notified in the past week. - Mumps: One mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.